Eames Plastic Armchair DAL

 Charles & Ray Eames, 1950

-The seat shells of the Eames Plastic Chairs can be combined with a variety of different bases.
-The base for the DAL chair (Dining Height Armchair La Fonda Base) was developed by Charles and Ray Eames in 1961 for the legendary New York restaurant La Fonda del Sol, whose interior was designed by their friend Alexander Girard.
-With its central pedestal consisting of four parallel shafts that split at the bottom to form a four-star base, it is one of the most elegant and unconventional bases ever designed by the Eameses.
+Charles and Ray Eames developed the base of the DAL chair (Dining Height Armchair La Fonda Base) in 1961 for the legendary New York restaurant La Fonda del Sol, whose interior was designed by their friend Alexander Girard.
+It is one of the most elegant and unconventional bases ever designed by the Eameses – and still cuts a fine figure today in any restaurant interior.

 from CZK 20,385.00